 Heavy, pre-monsoon rains affected northeastern India and Bangladesh beginning mid-May, leading to landslides, river overflow and floods.
-The flooding displaced millions and was among the worst in Bangladesh in decades.
+The May flooding displaced millions and was among the worst in Bangladesh.
+Heavy rains and flooding, especially in Bangladesh, continued throughout the month of June.
+This flooding was among the worst in 122 years in the Sylhet region.
+China was also hard hit by rains in June.

 Climate change has brought heavier rainfall incidents and lasted longer than in previous seasons.
 However, the summer monsoon rainfall totals, which bring 70% of India’s annual rainfall, have decreased.
-The Southwest monsoon typically begins in June, although this year impacts began during May in coastal and island communities.
+The South Asian monsoon season typically begins in June, although this year’s impacts began during May in coastal and island communities.

 (Photo: Incessant rainfall over several weeks in the North-East Indian states led to rising water levels in the North-East part of Bangladesh, causing flash floods in the region, May 2022.
 Credit: © 2022 IDEA)

-Continual rains throughout May resulted in ongoing damage and challenges in carrying out rescue, relief and recovery operations.
+Continual rains throughout May and June resulted in ongoing damage and challenges in carrying out rescue, relief and recovery operations.
 In addition, as water moved south, lower-lying districts flooded.
 For example, in Bangladesh, even as the flooding situation improved in Sylhet, there was increased flooding in the low-lying Netrokona district.
-Boro (rice) fields were submerged, affecting local farmers.

-In addition to the flooding, much of South Asia was impacted by heat waves since March.
+In addition to the flooding, much of South Asia was impacted by heat waves for several months.
 Temperatures in parts of India reached 122 F (50 C).
-Like the floods, the hot weather is linked to climate change, although it is unusual in a La Niña season to reach such highs.
+Like the floods, the hot weather was linked to climate change, although it is unusual in a La Niña season to reach such highs.
 The hot weather caused power outages and buckled roads and railway tracks.
 Heat waves create negative interactions that increase flooding risk and drought.
 By drying out the land, it is harder for water to be absorbed and therefore, it is more likely to pool and flood.

 Loss of housing